Net Plugin

 1024 |

-Regarding the configuration of net_plugin, the following points should be noted:
+Regarding the configuration of net_plugin, the usage notes are as follows:

 thread_num